-For years I’ve been manufacturing top tier Delta Diamond elite status for both me and my wife through credit card spend (see: Manufacturing Delta elite status in 2020 and beyond).
+For years I’ve been manufacturing top tier Delta Diamond elite status for both me and my wife through credit card spend (see: How to earn Delta elite status through credit card spend).
 Now, we have until the end of January to choose or lose our 2020 Choice Benefits.
 Plus, it’s time to decide whether to continue seeking Diamond status year after year.

 Which Choice Benefits Should I Take?